telerik/document-processing-docs/libraries/radpdfprocessing/concepts/fonts.md

 ## Embedded Fonts

 All fonts, which are not included in the 14 standard ones should be embedded in the PDF document.
 Otherwise, the result when the document is rendered is unpredictable.
-In __RadPdfProcessing__ you have the ability to embed fonts.
+In __RadPdfProcessing__ you have the ability to embed fonts following the approaches described below.

 ### Registering a Font